Chandanaayesetty/ETH_Intermediate_mod4/README.md

 5. **lockTokens**: Allows users to lock tokens for a specified duration (in seconds).
 6. **unlockTokens**: Allows users to unlock their tokens after the lock period has expired.
 7. **getLockedTokens**: Allows users to check the amount of tokens locked and their unlock time for a specific address.
+8. **addItem**: Allows the contract owner to add new items that can be redeemed using DegenTokens.
+9. **redeem**: Allows users to redeem DegenTokens for items.

 ## Getting Started